Bedouin shepherds were forced out of their land last Thursday, but not all hope is lost. Concluding a year of Ta’ayush activity in the Jordan Valley.

 A yellow sun peeks sheepishly over the hills on the Jordanian side of the Valley.
 A vortex of clouds wilds a blue sky that is tainted with purple and soft crimson on its western end.
 I shake my stiff shoulders and the trace of a disturbing dream off my eyes,i and go to make coffee before we hit the road northward.

 It’s been almost precisely a year since we started expanding the Ta’ayush method to the north of the Jordan Valley.
-After a decade and a half of activity in the South Hebron Hills, our form of direct action coupled with legal accompaniment and media work had been bearing fruit,ii and there appeared to be the resources and energy to offer our services to other communities in need.
+After a decade and a half of activity in the South Hebron Hills, our form of direct action coupled with legal accompaniment and media work was bearing fruit,ii and there appeared to be the resources and energy to offer our services to other communities in need.
 We snooped around carefully for a while, encountering understandable suspicion and skepticism at first.
 Today, we ride with a fleet of four full cars to places where we are familiar, welcome, and, I dare say, trusted.

 Muhammad is nineteen years old – like my sister, I brood – and has already been permanently maimed by the occupation.
 He meets us when we arrive and accompanies us to the herds already on their way to the grazing land up above.
 A faint ginger beard adorns his cheeks.
 With his vision impaired, his feet hit a rock here and there as we walk, but he elegantly replaces them and guides us to the herds safely.
 About a month ago he took sheep out to graze all by himself and was attacked by a group of settlers from the new outpost.
 “I didn’t mind the hits on my cheeks and the rest of my body, but I wish they didn’t hit me on the forehead with a stick,” he says and my heart cracks – not immediately, it’s more of a slow torturous cracking, like a metal crate being pried open.
-The doctor told him he lost 40%-60% of his vision.
+The doctor told him he lost forty to sixty percent of his vision.
 He went with his father to file a complaint at the nearby Israeli police station.
 They sent them away.
 He lost his job in construction.
 He could no longer take care of a herd all by himself.
 He asks me if I could help him get a job at an NGO.
 I tell him I can’t.
 I feel numb.
 A bellwether tolls.

 Abu Rasmi Ayoub, our host in Al Hamme, first saw Jewish settlers take over his family’s grazing lands in early 1968, after the West Bank was occupied by Israel and the settlement of Mehola was established.
 It was the first settlement in the Jordan Valley, sanctioned by then-Prime-Minister Levi Eshkol to be built secretly, in order to avoid controversy at home and abroad over this deliberate violation of international law.

 “Inshallah kheir,” Abu Rasmi says when we discuss the prospect of resisting the new outpost.
-Ayoub is Job in Arabic, the Biblical and Qur’anic character who remained steadfast to God, patiently enduring all torment and affliction.
+Ayoub is Job in Arabic, the Biblical and Quranic character who remained steadfast to God, patiently enduring all torment and affliction.

 Abu Rasmi has ten children.
 “Five of them are married, and five are not,” he clarifies.
 Walid is in the former category.
 He has a rounded face and kind eyes like his father’s, except unlike his father, there is no fear in his eyes when he glazes over the new outpost erected above his home.
 He has bright white teeth and a generous smile.
 Graying tufts decorate his hair.
 He tells me the history of his family.
 He feels safe today, daring.
 The settlers didn’t come to attack us and they don’t show any sign of doing so.
-We go closer to the unpermitted outpost of Givat Sal’it, set on the land of the Ayoub family on a place they used to call their home.
+We go closer to the unpermitted settler outpost of Givat Sal’it, set on the land of the Ayoub family on a place they used to call their home.
 A fresh wind threatens to set my hat afloat in the spring-scented air.
 Walid notices three settlers around the outpost facing us.
-His situational awareness of the landscape is well trained, and he’s instantly conscious of any changing factor.
+His situational awareness of the landscape is highly developed, and he’s instantly conscious of any changing factor.
 He smiles, they won’t attack today.

 “Before the 90s,” he says as we sit down on a rock, “we used to live nomadically.
 We would go up the mountain where it’s cooler in the summer, and down to this wadi in the winter.
-Then Mehola expanded to build Givat Salit above Khalat Hammad right here, where we lived.
+Then Mehola expanded to build Givat Sal’it above Khalat Hammad right here, where we lived.
 After they built it we could no longer come back here, and had to move to the next wadi with our relatives in Al Hamme.
 But we could still graze in Khalat Hammad, no problem, it’s officially ours in the tabo.
 But now they built this outpost and they don’t let us go to Khalat Hammad anymore, and they try to kick us out of the only place we have left.”

 This process of disenfranchisement has been repeating itself all over Palestine for over a century.
-But today we’re back in Khalat Hammad, on the land Walid hasn’t entered since the settlers started building their outpost half a year ago.
+But today we’re back in Khalat Hammad, on the land Walid hadn’t entered since the settlers started building their outpost half a year ago.
 I feel excited, gratified.
 And I think Walid does too.
 Slowly, we’ll return and insist on maintaining this land.
 I take a photo and upload it on Facebook, mentioning the quiet that is simply not there when we’re not accompanying, and inviting people to join us in this work.

-The next moment a military vehicle appears on the dirt road surrounding Givat Salit, stopping in our vicinity.
+The next moment a military vehicle appears on the dirt road surrounding Givat Sal’it, stopping in our vicinity.
 Two soldiers come out and tell us we need to leave.
 I post another photo.
 “I jinxed us.”

 The lieutenant says that it’s a firing zone and that we must leave because Thursday is training day.